donnalynp/SpringDrinks/README.md

 - ## Why are we doing this? <br/>
 We are creating a Spring Boot API as the final project for the bootcamp.
 - ## How I expected the challenge to go? <br/>
 I expected the project to be more challenging as there is a lot of things to remember.
-I also thought that it would be harder to put the project on a repository on GitHub as this is something we have not practice very often but it has been less challenging than what I first thought to be.
+I also thought that it would be harder to put the project on a repository on GitHub as this is something we have not practiced very often but it has been less challenging than what I first thought to be.
 - ## What went well? / What didn't go as planned? <br/>
-I run to some problems with mySQL table, I initially had ‘long’ as my data type for price and amount but later realised that I needed the price to be ‘double/decimal’ and amount to be a ‘’string so that I could add the measurement of the unit of the amount of the drinks (mainly litres).
+I ran to some problems with mySQL table, I initially had ‘long’ as my data type for price and amount but later realised that I needed the price to be ‘double/decimal’ and amount to be a ‘string’ so that I could add the measurement of the unit of the amount of the drinks (in litres).
 So, I had to modify the data type on mySQL workbench after changing it in my domain class. <br/>
-Towards the end, when running the Controller Integration Test, I was having some errors, my table on mySQL was already created so the test wasn’t running.
+Towards the end, when running the Controller Integration Test, I was having some errors, my table on mySQL was already created so the test was not running.
 I had to add a new line in the fizzydrink-schema.sql file to drop the existing table so that I could run the test.
 In the end, I was able to overcome all these errors.
 - ## Possible improvements for future revisions of the project. <br/>
 Some possible improvements for future revisions of the project are:
   -	To increase the test coverage as it only goes up to 59.9%; with more practice I could try to get it up to 80% as a stretch goal.
   -	To make use of the Jira board from the start. – I created the Jira board and updated it all in the last day.
 It would have been more realistic if I had created it on the first day of the project and updated it day by day as I was doing the project.
   -	To practice how to merge branches. – I had a branch called database that I wanted to merge with the dev branch, but I realised it wasn’t possible because I   originally created the databases branch from the main.
 At the end, I merged database with the main branch.
-- ##	Screenshots showing your postman requests and the output from the API.
+- ##	Screenshots showing my postman requests and the output from the API.

 POST Request - Create Id 2
 <img width="1440" alt="POST Request - Create Id 2" src="https://user-images.githubusercontent.com/93529843/148786637-482f9208-2812-4ac9-ac32-32fe32e06115.png">